vbuterin/pybitcointools/README.md

     > wallet.privkey(addr3)
     'L7NeR6r9yU2n4zddxTCUpKYmzugYuouyLsCZR9naTqkBW6sjpxDM'

-###Watch wallets
+### Watch wallets

 For security reasons the seed and xprv should ideally be held in cold storage only.
-If a web application needs to be able to provide addresses on demand, the solution is to use a watch wallet.
+If a web application needs to be able to provide addresses on demand, the solution is to use a watch wallet, generated from the xpub.

 For example, let's take the Dash xpub from a previous example: